godotengine/godot-docs/classes/class_os.rst

 :ref:`PackedStringArray<class_PackedStringArray>` **get_video_adapter_driver_info** **(** **)** |const|

-Returns the video adapter driver name and version for the user's currently active graphics card.
+Returns the video adapter driver name and version for the user's currently active graphics card, as a :ref:`PackedStringArray<class_PackedStringArray>`.
 See also :ref:`RenderingServer.get_video_adapter_api_version<class_RenderingServer_method_get_video_adapter_api_version>`.

 The first element holds the driver name, such as ``nvidia``, ``amdgpu``, etc.

 The second element holds the driver version.
-For e.g. the ``nvidia`` driver on a Linux/BSD platform, the version is in the format ``510.85.02``.
+For example, on the ``nvidia`` driver on a Linux/BSD platform, the version is in the format ``510.85.02``.
 For Windows, the driver's format is ``31.0.15.1659``.

-\ **Note:** This method is only supported on the platforms Linux/BSD and Windows when not running in headless mode.
-It returns an empty array on other platforms.
+\ **Note:** This method is only supported on Linux/BSD and Windows when not running in headless mode.
+On other platforms, it returns an empty array.

 .. rst-class:: classref-item-separator